FelixKrueger/Bismark/Docs/README.md

 - `u` - C in Unknown context (CN or CHN) - unmethylated
 - `U` - C in Unknown context (CN or CHN) - methylated
 - `.` - not a C or irrelevant position

+### Local alignments in Bowtie 2 or HISAT2 mode

+(This has been previously only been mentioned in the release notes here: https://github.com/FelixKrueger/Bismark/releases/tag/0.22.0)

+Expanding on our observation that single-cell BS-seq, or PBAT libraries in general, can [generate chimeric read pairs]( https://sequencing.qcfail.com/articles/pbat-libraries-may-generate-chimaeric-read-pairs/), a publication by [Wu et al.](https://www.ncbi.nlm.nih.gov/pubmed/30859188) described in further detail that intra-fragment chimeras can hinder the efficient alignment of single-cell BS-seq libraries.
+In there, the authors described a pipeline that uses paired-end alignments first, followed by a second, single-end alignment step that uses local alignments in a bid to improve the mapping of intra-molecular chimeras.
+To allow this type of improvement for single-cell or PBAT libraries, Bismark also allows the use of local alignments.

+**Please note** that we still do not recommend using local alignments as a means to *magically* increase mapping efficiencies (please see [here](https://sequencing.qcfail.com/articles/soft-clipping-of-reads-may-add-potentially-unwanted-alignments-to-repetitive-regions/)), but we do acknowledge that PBAT/scBSs-seq/scNMT-seq are exceptional applications where local alignments might indeed make a difference (there is only so much data to be had from a single cell...).
+We didn't have the time yet to set more appropriate or stringent default values for local alignments (suggestions welcome), nor did we investigate whether the methylation extraction will require an additional `--ignore` flag if a read was found to the be soft-clipped (the so called 'micro-homology domains').
+This might be added in the near future.

+### Bismark

+- Added support for local alignments by introducing the new option `--local`.
+This means that the CIGAR operation `S` (soft-clipping) is now supported

 ## (III) Bismark Deduplication Step